Do students from outside the European Union have to pay tuition in the program?

 Yes, there is student housing on campus, but availability is limited.
 Some of our students live in student housing on campus, but many live off campus in rented rooms or shared apartments.
-See the University of Iceland Guide for International Students (pdf).
+See also accommodation for students.

 In the entry requirements, it is stated that applicants must hold a Bachelor’s degree with “a medieval component”.
 What does that mean?

-Do I need to have a major in Medieval Studies to be eligible for the Viking and Medieval Norse Studies program?
+Do I need to have a major in Medieval Studies to be eligible for the Medieval Icelandic Studies program?

 How do I prepare for the program?